SPARC-FAIR-Codeathon/sparc-spy/README.md

 # SPARC Python Imager (sparc-imp)

-A python tool to enhance the
+A python tool to enhance the accessibility of SPARC dataset visualisations and their analyses in accordance with FAIR principles.

 ![Python 3](https://img.shields.io/badge/Python->=3.9-blue)
 [![Contributors][contributors-shield]][contributors-url]